an economic and political system in which a country’s trade and industry are controlled by private owners for profit, rather than by the state.

 But I believe it won’t be long until we fully integrate the Wisdom of humanity into our organizational structures.

-A Thrive Capitalist Business may be owned privately, but real value of that company is shared.
+An economically just business may be owned privately, but the real value of that company is shared.

-Here’s what a truly Thrive Capitalist Business would look like:
+Here’s what a just business would look like:

 - Open power.
 Policies and procedures are set and enforced by employees.
 Leadership is rewarded financially, but their salaries are set by their team, not other leaders.
 A business can only do this if they trust their employees.